CoolCodeSage/.github/profile/README.md

 ## Contact

-ISE is maintained by its founder and engineer.
+ISE is maintained by its founder, engineers and friends that create magic.
 For questions, discussions, or collaboration, use repository issues where appropriate.